Zigaboo Modeliste: Legacy and influence

-The respect of industry peers remains strong in 2018, as the Recording Academy has honored Modeliste and the Meters with a Lifetime Achievement Grammy Award.
+The Recording Academy awarded Modeliste and the Meters a Lifetime Achievement Grammy Award.

 Modeliste's work has been influential.
 His signature drumming style has amassed a large following in the drumming community, in which Modeliste occasionally gives master classes.
 Some of his best known grooves include "Cissy Strut" and "Look-Ka Py-Py".
 In reviewing a compilation album of the Meters' early works, music critic Robert Christgau called Modeliste's drumming "the secret" adding "it's almost as if he's the lead".
 In 2016 he was listed as the 18th best drummer of all time by Rolling Stone magazine.
 In describing his drumming style, in 2008 Modeliste said, "It's just a collage of all the drummers that I heard play in my lifetime from [New Orleans]."

 Modeliste's work is credited on hundreds of recordings by a variety of artists.
 His drum patterns have been sampled extensively by hip hop artists such as Run DMC, Public Enemy, Beastie Boys, Ice Cube, LL Cool J, Queen Latifah and Salt-N-Pepa.
 His performances have been featured in film, television and game soundtracks, including Red, Jackie Brown, Drumline and 8 Mile.
 Modeliste is a Vic Firth, DW, and Sabian signature artist.